Introduction

 - Assign Responsibilities: It’s time to designate team members or departments to take charge of each part of the implementation.
 Clear accountability is crucial for success, especially in a tech-driven world where agility and efficiency are the name of the game.

-- Set Milestones: Define some key milestones to keep track of progress and ensure the project stays on track.
+- Establish Milestones: Define some key milestones to keep track of progress and ensure the project stays on track.
 Think phases like pilot testing, full deployment, and post-implementation review.
 This way, you can assess success in a timely manner.

 Plan Workforce Training and Upskilling